 There will be a seemingly endless list of questions you’ll have for each agent.
 Below are the top 10 questions we recommend you ask your potential real estate agent:

-First, you’ll want to better understand how they run their business so that you know can get a feeling for how they work.
+First, you’ll want to better understand how they run their real estate business so that you can get a feeling for how they work.

 - Do you typically represent buyers or sellers?

 - Will I be working directly with you or with someone else in your office?

 - How do you like to communicate, via email, text, or over the phone?

 - How many buyers are you working with right now?

 - What is your typical home buying strategy for clients?
 (Ask them to walk you through the “average” process they use when working with clients.)

 - When am I committed to working with you?

 If an agent seems too busy to take you on as a client, don’t always see it as a negative.
 Typically the busiest agents are the most popular ones and good agents can be hard to find!